 Employee Details

 Name:

 Job role:

 Contact details (telephone and email):

-Summary of your appeal Date the outcome of your grievance was confirmed: • • al (there was a procedural error, new evidence has emerged which was not available at the grievance meeting or the conclusion reached by the Headteacher was unreasonable).
+Summary of your appeal

+Date the outcome of your grievance was confirmed:

+Please set out the grounds for your appeal (there was a procedural error, new evidence has emerged which was not available at the grievance meeting or the conclusion reached by the Headteacher was unreasonable).
 You should also include the names of other people who are involved (including any witnesses).
 Please continue on a separate sheet and attach if necessary.

-What outcome do you want from your anneal?
-You should set out why and how this What outcome do you want from your appeal?
+What outcome do you want from your vanneal?
+You should got out why and how this

+What outcome do you want from your appeal?
 You should set out why and how this will resolve your grievance.
 Please continue on a separate sheet and attach if necessary.

-Declaration

-By submitting this form, I confirm that the information I have provided is true to the best of my knowledge.
-I understand that the school may take disciplinary action against me if I make false, malicious or untrue allegations.
+Declaration By submitting this form, I confirm that the information I have provided is true to the best of my knowledge.
+I understand that the school may take disciplinary action against me if I make false, malicious or untrue allega ations.
+Employee's signature: . , .

-Employee's signature: